GrandOrgue/LoopAuditioneer/BUILD.md

 git clone https://github.com/larspalo/loopauditioneer.git
 ```

-When all dependencies are satisfied the build process is simple.
+When all build dependencies are satisfied the build process is simple.
 In the
 dowloaded source code root directory issue the following commands:

 ```